 Q. My husband and I were recently on a 14-day cruise.
 In the middle of the trip, he fell and hurt his ankle very badly.
 He was initially treated by the medical doctor on board, but required additional medical treatment and ultimately surgery when we returned home.
 Our daughter wants to call a lawyer for us and sue the cruise line for causing the injury as well as for the medical malpractice of the ships doctor for failing to properly diagnose the injury.
 Is this something that is possible to do? -M. Walsh

 A. Mrs. Walsh, this is not a simple ‘yes – no’ answer.
 Cruises are very enjoyable vacation experiences.
 Some of the mega-cruise ships are essentially mini-cities with all the amenities of a five-star resort and then some.
 However, when things go wrong -as they often can- dangerous and deadly accidents occur.
 These accidents can stem from poor maintenance, lack of proper security or improperly trained crew and staff, to mention just a few ways passengers get injured.
 In anticipation of such unfortunate events, cruise ship lines take advance measures to ensure they are maximally protected.
 Injuries stemming from activities on the cruise ship or while participating in cruise sponsored off-ship excursions, often prove to be legal rough seas for both clients and lawyers.
-As the circumstances of each case differ, it is important that you consult with an experienced maritime plaintiff’s attorney regarding the specifics of your husband’s injury.
+As the circumstances of each case differ, it is important that you consult with an experienced New York boating accident attorney regarding the specifics of your husband’s injury.

 Generally speaking, the cruise lines rely on the lengthy and very detailed ticket terms of the ticket, which in essence serves as a contract that you are forced to accept as the terms and conditions of using their vacation services.
 These tickets contain countless provisions that impact personal injury and wrongful death lawsuits.